steven-solomon/soonernotfaster/content/posts/what-the-heck-is-a-techtro.md

 As Liz and Mike approach the whiteboard, Tim steps back to let them vote.
 Mike frantically glances around the board trying to decide.
 Liz votes without hesitation on “growing the team”, and “breaking apart user stories”.
 Mike adds a vote to “growing the team”, but uses his second vote for “one free hour a week”.

-As they return to their seats, Mike turns toward Tim, “Aren’t you voting?”
+As they return to their seats, Mike turns toward Tim, “Aren't you voting?”

 “When the team is this small, I will refrain,” replies Tim.
 “I want to make sure that you both have as much control over our process as possible.
 As Liz pointed out earlier, I am in lots of meetings.
 If I have a concern, I will make sure to voice it.”